eR-Biostat/Courses/Data Analysis/Resampling and bootstrap methods using R/README.md

 # The >eR-Biostat initative
-## Resampling and bootstrap methods using R
+## Resampling and bootstrap methods using R - the course will be avilable soon

-This course is focused on Resampling and bootstrap methods using R : the course will be avilable soon.
+This course is focused on Resampling and bootstrap methods using R.

 The course structure: